1471juan/data-science-projects/README.md

-# Small Projects
+# Small machine learning projects
 These are exercises and small projects.

-# Word Classification
+# Words classification
 This is an Naive Bayes classification exercise from https://www.mooc.fi/en

 This project implements a machine learning model that classifies words as either Finnish or English.